Best Practices for Quantitative Reasoning Instruction

 In her book Powerful Learning: What we Know about Teaching for Understanding, Darling-Hammond (2008: 5) argues that meaningful learning is accomplished through a number of key approaches including: "(1) creating ambitious and meaningful tasks, (2) engaging students in active learning, (3) drawing connections to students, (4) scaffolding the learning process, (5) assessing student learning continuously, (6) providing clear standards and constant feedback, and (7) encouraging strategic and metacognitive thinking."

-Several pedagogical approaches are especially important for teaching QR which are described in more detail on this page including:
+Several pedagogical approaches which are especially important for teaching QR are described in more detail on this page including: